Generating Multivariate Load States Using a Conditional Variational Autoencoder

 \subsection{Data source and generation}

 Historical hourly load data for 32 European countries between 2013 and 2017 was obtained from the Open Power System Data platform \cite{Muehlenpfordt2019} (package version \emph{2019-06-05}).
 Columns of AL, CS, CY, GB, TR and UA were dropped for incomplete records.
 The historical data was randomly split into training and test set in blocks of one week with the proportion of 4:1 (35,148 training and 8,569 test samples).
-The training set was standard min-max normalized before being fed into the CVAE model and the inverse transformation was applied to generate samples.
+The training set was min-max normalized before being fed into the CVAE model and the inverse transformation was applied to generate samples.
 The context information $c$ is the hour of day.
 Both total and hourly volumes of the generated data are the same with the training data set, in order to balance them for visual and statistical analysis.
 However, we emphasise that the purpose of constructing such a generative model is to have the ability to generate limitless non-repeating data, e.g. for reducing the risk of overfitting in downstream machine learning tasks.

 The parameters of the generative models were tuned for optimal performance, for both the VAE and the CVAE.
 The network contained 2 hidden layers in the encoder with dimensions of 24 and 16, respectively; the bottleneck layer had 8 nodes (8-dimensional latent vector).
 The decoder also had 2 hidden layers with the same dimensions in reverse order.
 Comparisons against 4-neuron and 16-neuron bottleneck revealed that a smaller bottleneck results in excessive loss, whereas a larger bottleneck insufficiently forces the network to learn features.
 In the CVAE model, the hourly time-of-day was encoded cyclically using sine/cosine representation.